The importance of sugar in ice cream

 Using combinations of different sugars allows us to take complete control of the sweetness, body and softness of our ice creams.
 My ice cream calculator can help here.

 Ice cream usually contains between 14 and 24% sugar by weight.
-Be careful with sugars that lower the freezing point of water more than Sucrose though, as if you use too much of these your ice creams won't freeze properly!
+Be careful with sugars that lower the freezing point of water more than Sucrose though, as if you use too much, your ice creams won't freeze properly!

 Below is a collection of the sugar combinations that I've come across in various books and websites.
 I'll keep adding to these as I find them.
 I think they can act as a useful guide!